 On a similar note, Book Trust Represents latest research tells us that in 2019, only 8.68% of children’s book creators were people of colour.

-Although research is limited, we are aware that wider voices are also under-represented within children's literature.
+Although research is limited, we are aware that other voices are also under-represented within children's literature.

 The books children read shape their view of themselves and of the world.
 The children and young people of Wales should be able to identify with the books they read and find role models in their favourite authors.